loribeiro/Freshdesk-Information-Extraction-API/README.md

 # Configuration
 On config.json file there are two fields that must be filled before the actually usage.
 The fields are "api_key" and "domain".
-  - On the first one you should find what are your company freshdesk api key from an admin profile and fill the field with it.
+  - On the first one you should find what is your company freshdesk api key from an admin profile and fill the field with it.
   - The second one is the name used before the ".freshdesk.com", this varies from company to company.